srujan0403/GDP2_Project_Group3/Daily Updates.md

 ##### February 22th
 ###### Anjana Thanguturi
 As per instructor suggestions, tried with different values to calculate the best testing accuracy and final the model

+###### Srujan Kumar Reddy Yeruva
+We have a final model which is working well.
+Planning our future work.